ByAlyck/Emoji-Maker/README.md

 4. Push your changes to your fork: `git push origin my-branch`.
 5. Open a pull request in this repository, describing your changes and contributions.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as needed.
-See the [LICENSE](LICENSE) file for more information.

-## Contact

-If you have any questions or suggestions regarding the Emoji Maker, please contact us at support@emojimaker.com.
-We are always ready to assist and welcome feedback.

-Have fun creating your own emojis!